-When the General Data Protection Regulation (GDPR) goes into effect on May 25th, significant new obligations will be placed on companies doing business in the EU or with European citizens.
+When the General Data Protection Regulation (GDPR) went into effect on May 25th, 2018, significant new data protection obligations were placed on companies doing business in the EU or with European citizens.
 Adopted in 2016 after a lengthy debate among EU member companies, GDPR goes far beyond the data breach notification requirements that we are familiar with in the US.
 In addition, it places restrictions on how companies collect and manage data, requiring that consumers have the ability to access, correct, and delete private information.

 Companies have long been aware of their obligations to protect data, but the complexity required in allowing consumers to access, change, and delete their data is a major technological challenge, particularly for mature companies with data stored in myriad legacy systems.
 At the recent Advisen Cyber Risk Insights Conference, one attorney noted that GDPR is a massive engineering problem being managed by a bunch of privacy lawyers.